meshackkiplimo/pesa-cash/README.md

    - Check if the port configuration is correct

    Frontend Issues:
-   - Verify the API URL is correct
+   - Verify the API URL is correct in Vercel environment variables
-   - Check build logs for any compilation errors
+   - Check Vercel build logs for any compilation errors
    - Clear browser cache if seeing outdated content
    - Ensure Next.js build is completing successfully

 5. Performance:
-   - Monitor response times
+   - Monitor backend response times in Render
-   - Check resource usage in Render dashboard
+   - Use Vercel Analytics for frontend performance
-   - Consider upgrading instance types if needed
+   - Consider upgrading Render instance type if needed

 6. Maintenance:
    - Regularly update dependencies